 Seven infants were breastfed during maternal intake of azathioprine in single oral doses of 75 to 150 mg daily.
 None had detectable mercaptopurine or thioguanine in their blood obtained between days 1 and 28 postpartum.

 Three infants whose mothers were taking azathioprine for inflammatory bowel disease (n = 2) or systemic lupus erythematosus (n = 1) were breastfed during maternal use of azathioprine.
 Azathioprine doses were 100 mg (plus prednisolone), 150 mg (plus infliximab) and 175 mg daily.
 In 1 infant, thioguanine was low, but detectable in blood at 3 days of age and 6-MMPN was undetectable; at 3 weeks of age, neither metabolite was detectable.
 In another infant, neither metabolite was detectable at 3 weeks of age.
 Neither assay limits nor specific maternal doses were stated in the published abstract.

 A woman began taking azathioprine 100 mg (1.4 mg/kg) daily for Crohn’s disease while breastfeeding (extent not stated) her 3-month-old infant.
-On two occasions, after 8 days and after 3 months of maternal therapy, neither 6-MMPN nor 6-thioguaninenucleotides were detectable in the blood of the infant.
+After 8 days and 3 months of maternal therapy, 6-TGNs were measured, although breastfeeding had been tapered to zero by 3 months.
+On both occasions, 6-TGNs were not detectable in the blood of the infant.
 The assay limit was not stated.